aboood40091/SARC-Packer/README.md

 All the options are optional.

 ## Options:
-Please run `main` to see the list of options.
+Please run `szstool -en` to see the list of options.

 ## Requirements:
 * SarcLib v0.2 or higher (get it using pip)